 Additionally, the CSR Policy recognizes concrete objectives in the following fundamental areas with respect to environmental sustainability: compliance with environmental legal requirements; environmental footprint reduction; promoting environmentally conscious choices and activities with respect to products, services and business operations; and, employee and tenant involvement.

-Cominar believes that creating value and sustainability go hand-in-hand.
 Over the years, Cominar has set up several programs and systems to improve its ESG performance.